bpetrone/dost-fnri-workshop/README.md

 ### Install R packages

-We'll use a few specialized software packages for analyzing amplicon sequencing data in R. To download these packages, open R Studio, and in the `Console` window (usually on the lower left), enter the following:
+We'll use a few specialized software packages for analyzing amplicon sequencing data in R. To download these packages, open R Studio, and in the `Console` window (usually on the left), enter and run the following:

     if (!require("BiocManager", quietly = TRUE))
         install.packages("BiocManager")